rasmusab/officialcocktails/officialcocktails.com/content/cocktails/kir.md

 - Swirl the crème de cassis at the bottom of the glass before pouring the wine on top for a beautiful color gradient.
 - Garnish with a twist of lemon peel for an extra pop of flavor.

-## Alcohol-free alternative to a Kir
+## Alcohol-free alternative to the Kir

 An alcohol-free alternative to the drink Kir is a mocktail called “Berry Fizz”.